Flathead River: Conservation

+The Middle Fork of the Flathead River near West Glacier.

 It is part of the National Wild and Scenic Rivers System.
 Reaches designated wild and scenic include the entire North Fork south of the Canada–US border, the entire Middle Fork, and the South Fork above Hungry Horse Reservoir.

 The North Fork Flathead River in Montana is designated a National Wild and Scenic River.
 The river is not afforded any protection in British Columbia.
 This has been the subject of 33 years of dispute between the United States and Canada.
 In 1988 the International Joint Commission, ruled that a proposed open pit coal mine would violate the 1909 Boundary Waters Treaty.

 Energy development once threatened the North Fork, which was deemed the "wildest river in the continental United States" by The New York Times in 2004.
 On February 21, 2008, BP announced to drop plans to obtain drilling rights for coalbed methane extraction in the river's headwaters.
 The Cline Mining Corporation still intended to start a mountaintop-removal coal mining project.

 On February 9, 2010, the British Columbia government announced that it would not permit mining, oil and gas development and coalbed gas extraction in British Columbia's portion of the Flathead Valley, which was praised by environmental groups and the U.S. Senators from Montana.

 There is a proposal to protect one-third of British Columbia's Flathead River by adding it to the Waterton-Glacier International Peace Park.
 In 2003 Parks Canada requested the province of British Columbia to take part in a park feasibility study.
 British Columbia has yet to agree to this.